Flutterwave/Node-v3/documentation/banks.md

 ## Get bank branches

-This describes how to get a list of bank branches
+This section describes how to get a list of bank branches.

 ```javascript
 const Flutterwave = require('flutterwave-node-v3');